jpukg/Jpa-Hibernate/readme.md

 		private Address officeAddress;
 		```

 		Some time we need composite primary key to identify records.
 For example employee are identity by id and department name.
+There are two way to assign composite primary key

+		1. Using @IdClass
+		2. Using @EmbeddedId

 		Create Embeddable class EmployeeId.java